 If you have been injured in an accident in public, we can help you make a public place accident claim for financial compensation.

 The lasting impact a serious or catastrophic injury has will be acknowledged by Courts and insurance companies when they are calculating compensation.
 Compensation will lessen the financial load and take the pressure off an injured claimant enabling them to focus on rehabilitation.
 Our network of expert solicitors for many years have helped families affected by severe accidents.

 For more information: Catastrophic injury compensation claims

-Under a CFA, Worksop injury claimants will also not have to pay any fees upfront.
+Worksop injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Worksop, Nottinghamshire and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Worksop, Nottinghamshire and throughout the UK make a claim without any financial risk.

 What do I pay if I win my injury claim?

 Your personal injury solicitor will receive a success fee when they settle your injury claim.
 This fee is deducted from your final compensation.